dogweather/forkful/content/en/elixir/dates-and-times/parsing-a-date-from-a-string.md

 weight: 30
 ---

-## What & Why?
-Parsing a date from a string in Elixir involves converting text representations of dates and times into Elixir's native date structures, allowing for more flexible manipulation, comparison, and formatting of date and time values.
-Programmers perform this task to handle user input, process data from external sources, or interact with APIs that communicate dates and times as strings.

 ## How to:
 Elixir's standard library, combined with the power of the Erlang `:calendar` module, provides basic support for parsing dates.
 For more complex needs, the `Timex` library is a popular choice, offering extensive features for working with dates, times, and timezones.